LEGO ® Serious Play ® Workshop

 This program is designed to facilitate the skills needed for professional coaching.
 Deep coaching skills, mentoring and self-awareness are key components in this program to help a coach find within themselves what they need to best serve others.

 Recognizing that similar to each client, each coach is whole, capable and resourceful, this program focuses on authenticity and ability.
 The way of being of the coach is a primary centre of attention of this training, combined with learning the simple and functional 3D Model for the doing of coaching.
 Experiential and engaged classroom structure allows each student to bring all of who they are to co-create coaching conversations that honour the coach’s capacity and experience.
 Drawing on current research in the science of coaching, this program explores possibilities for the development of a coaching practice.
 Students will leave with a comprehensive understanding of how to coach and how to build a business in coaching.

 The goal of this program is to have students confidently coaching at the level of a PCC coach.
-The program is currently under rigorous review by the International Coaching Federation (ICF) to be recognized at the level of ACTP (Accredited Coach Training Program).
+The program is has been rigorously reviewed by the International Coaching Federation (ICF) and has been recognized at the level of ACTP (Accredited Coach Training Program).

 You can register here for the next intake of this training.
 Please be in touch if you have any questions about beginning this amazing journey to become a professional coach.